klutchell/dnscrypt-proxy-docker/README.md

 ## Tags

-These tags including rolling updates, so from time to time the associated image may change to include fixes.
+These tags including rolling updates, so occasionally the associated image may change to include fixes.

 - `2.0.28`, `latest`
 - `2.0.27`